 Using bot management solutions, you can identify bad bots and stop them from doing damage.
 Bot detection will detect unusual patterns and activities, in order to block them from hindering your personal safety and data.
 Detecting a large number of bots is crucial because it can indicate suspicious behavior on your website.
 If left unchecked, bot traffic can cause significant damage to your website and business.

 How does bot detection work?

 What makes Kasada different when compared with a lot of the outdated solutions used today is that we make bots do the work, rather than humans.
 We don’t use inconvenient and ineffective CAPTCHA, which cause users to get frustrated.
-Instead, we use cryptographic challenges to cleverly deter synthetic traffic, making it expensive and arduous for bots to continue their attacks.
+Instead, we use cryptographic challenges to cleverly deter bot traffic, making it expensive and arduous for bots to continue their attacks.

 - Client Interrogation – We inspect all client requests for evidence of automation that bots leave when they interact with applications.
 We search for automation frameworks and headless browsers.
 Inferencing will determine whether the request has come from a good bot, bad bot, or human.
 We also use our own polymorphic method to obfuscate sensors so we can spot reverse engineering attempts.
 It is important to point out that this entire process is invisible to humans.